bahmanapl/personal-website/_pages/about.md

 What matter the most to me :
 <br>
-Authenticity , Brutal honesty , learner and teacher mentality and optimism.
-My motivation are intrinsic as long as my basic needs covered.
+Modern Stoic principles ,Authenticity , Brutal honesty , learner and teacher mentality.
+My motivation are intrinsic as long as my basic human needs covered.